stanpak/eventer/README.md

 * by calling an emit() function, or
 * by throwing the exception EventException().

-### Flexibility through Configurability
+### Flexibility through Configuration

+One of the method of achieving the goal of flexibility is to allow high level of confuguring the way in how the exevits are propagated and what the messages contain, etc.

+#### Message Template Definitions

-* Definitions of messages can be kept as
+The Ddefinitions of messages can be kept in following forms:
   * **Enums (or rather Java constants)**

     This method is just a way of hard-coding the message templates into the code.